AlvaroJustus/DataScience/README.md

 ```
 * After applying the GSCV it was possible to find the best parameters for this method and the results improved, the accuracy that initially was 54% is now at 59%.

+### Regression Model

+* In the case below, we will apply a regression model, a peculiarity of regression models is that the metrics to measure the efficiency of the model are different in relation to the classification models.
+For classification models, we do not use the **classification_report** array or the **confusion_matrix array**.
+One way to evaluate is to plot differences (actual value - predicted value), waste histogram (real value - predicted value) and use the metrics to evaluate the error value.

 ### SVMR (Support Vector Machine Regression) Model without knowing the parameters

 ```python